zearp/Nucintosh/README.md

 The current EFI will work on all versions of Big Sur including 11.3 beta builds.
 ![alt text](https://raw.githubusercontent.com/zearp/Nucintosh/master/Stuff/Big%20Sur%2011.3%20Beta.png?raw=true)

+## Updating
+Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
+Copy your PlatformInfo fields from the text file into the new config.
+Unless you made other changes this is all thats needed.

 ## Apple/3rd party bluetooth and wifi
 For both 1st and 3rd party you will need a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo card and an adapter (see below) to convert it to M key.
 As far as I know compatible M key combo cards don't exist.